MatthieuBonnardot/MatthieuBonnardot/README.md

 ### I am a pragmatic and dynamic role player interested in the latest technologies!   👋

 - ⚡ Fun fact: I am French Jamaican born in Germany (I know it is a lot).
-- 🔭 I’m currently working on a Website using Next.js and MongoDB for a company.
-- 🌱 I’m currently learning Go (Golang) and Machine learning using Python 🐍
 - 💬 Ask me about the latest technologies and cool projects.
 - 📫 How to reach me: LinkedIn or by email.